-As the name suggests, a financial enduring power of attorney is a type of power of attorney that authorises another person to make legal and financial decisions for you.
-This is a valid and legal document, which should not be oral but has to be in the written form.
+A financial enduring power of attorney is a legal written document that authorises another person to make legal and financial decisions for you.
 Once you have signed a financial enduring power of attorney in the favour of another person, that person will have the legal right to make financial and legal decisions on your behalf.

 When creating a financial enduring power of attorney, you need to specify various things such as:

 - Who will be appointed as the attorney: